BSVogler/k8s-runpod-kubelet/readme.md

 # Kubernetes RunPod Controller

-This controller watches Kubernetes Jobs with GPU requests and offloads them to RunPod when resources are constrained or when explicitly requested.
+This controller watches annotated Kubernetes Jobs wand offloads them to RunPod when resources are constrained or when explicitly requested.
 It maintains proper Kubernetes representations of RunPod instances and handles cleanup automatically.
+The idea is that you have some local node that can process but you want to offload as a fallback scenario.

 ## Overview

-The controller periodically scans all Jobs with GPU requests and offloads them to RunPod in the following scenarios:
+The controller periodically scans all Jobs and offloads them to RunPod in the following scenarios:

-1. When Jobs are annotated with `runpod.io/offload: "true"`
+1. Jobs that can be offloaded must be annotated with `runpod.io/managed: "true"`.
-2. When Jobs have been pending for more than 5 minutes
+2. And when Jobs have been pending for more than [configurable seconds](#configuration) (default 0)
-3. When the number of pending jobs exceeds a configurable threshold
+3. or when the number of pending jobs exceeds a [configurable threshold](#configuration) (default 1)

+you can also force it by setting annotation `runpod.io/offload: "true"` to the Job.

 ## Key Features